Air Belgium is expanding in cargo aircraft with fresh money from Hongyuan Group of China

 In early December 2021, we announced that Air Belgium would launch Boeing 747-8 freighter operations in 2022.
-This development is taking place right now with the heavy involvement of the Hongyuan Group of China: the first pictures of the aircraft (see above) has appeared with the Hongyuan Group titles on the fuselage and the Air Belgium colours on the tail.
+This development is taking place right now with the heavy involvement of the Hongyuan Group of China: the first pictures of the aircraft (see above) have appeared with the Hongyuan Group titles on the fuselage and the Air Belgium colours on the tail.

 Hongyuan Group, headquartered at the airport economic area of Beijing Capital International Airport, will take over most of the Air Belgium shares owned by Hong Kong-based companies and bring fresh capital into the company.